xubingyue/avocadodb/Documentation/Books/Manual/ReleaseNotes/NewFeatures23.md

       FILTER IS_LIST(doc.topics) && doc.topics IN [ "something", "whatever" ]
       RETURN doc

-In ArangoDB 2.3 this has been changed to make AQL easier to use.
+In AvocadoDB 2.3 this has been changed to make AQL easier to use.
 The change provides an extra benefit, and that is that non-throwing operators allow the query optimizer to perform much more transformations in the query without changing its overall result.

 Here is a summary of changes:
-- when a non-array value is used on the right-hand side of the `IN` operator, the result will be `false` in ArangoDB 2.3, and no exception will be thrown.
+- when a non-array value is used on the right-hand side of the `IN` operator, the result will be `false` in AvocadoDB 2.3, and no exception will be thrown.
-- the boolean operators `&&` and `||` do not throw in ArangoDB 2.3 if any of the operands is not a boolean value.
+- the boolean operators `&&` and `||` do not throw in AvocadoDB 2.3 if any of the operands is not a boolean value.
 Instead, they will perform an implicit cast of the values to booleans.
 Their result will be as follows:
   - `lhs && rhs` will return `lhs` if it is `false` or would be `false` when converted